 The two major processes in photosynthetic carbon assimilation are carboxylation of ribulose-1,6-bisphosphate (RuBP) by the enzyme Rubisco, and regeneration of RuBP via the light reactions of photosynthesis.
-At any given time a leaf can be limited either by the light reactions or by CO2 supply and the light-independent reactions (Farquhar, von Caemmerer, & Berry, 1980; Farquhar, von Caemmerer S, & Berry, 2001) ((Farquhar, von Caemmerer & Berry 1980; Farquhar, von Caemmerer S & Berry 2001), but allocation to different parts of the apparatus is thought to be optimized when carboxylation is co-limiting with regeneration of RuBP under average daytime conditions (Chen, Reynolds, Harley, & Tenhunen, 2009; Haxeltine & Prentice, 1996; Maire et al., 2012; U. Niinemets & Tenhunen, 1997)(Haxeltine & Prentice 1996; Chen et al. 2009; Maire et al. 2012, Niinemets & Tenhuenen 1997).
-This is known as the coordination hypothesis (Maire et al. 2012).
+At any given time a leaf can be limited either by the light reactions or by CO2 supply and the light-independent reactions (Farquhar, von Caemmerer, & Berry, 1980; Farquhar, von Caemmerer S, & Berry, 2001), but allocation to different parts of the apparatus is thought to be optimized when carboxylation is co-limiting with regeneration of RuBP under average daytime conditions (Chen, Reynolds, Harley, & Tenhunen, 2009; Haxeltine & Prentice, 1996; Maire et al., 2012; U. Niinemets & Tenhunen, 1997)(Haxeltine & Prentice 1996; Chen et al. 2009; Maire et al. 2012, Niinemets & Tenhuenen 1997).
+This is known as the coordination hypothesis..

 Both light capture proteins and light-independent reaction proteins per leaf area increased notably towards lower mean annual temperature (stat, Fig. 3b-I, stat Fig XX % blah).
 Their fractional contributions to total protein did not change along temperature gradients (Fig stat %).
-Increased protein content toward lower temperatures is thought to compensate for slower enzyme activity (Raven & Geider, 1988)(Raven & Geider 1988).
-This effect has been observed for Rubisco in a number of studies (summarised by (Kouki Hikosaka, Ishikawa, Borjigidai, Muller, & Onoda, 2006)Hikosaka et al 2006).
+Increased protein content toward lower temperatures is thought to compensate for slower enzyme activity (Raven & Geider, 1988).
+This effect has been observed for Rubisco in a number of studies (summarised byKouki Hikosaka, Ishikawa, Borjigidai, Muller, & Onoda, 2006)..

 Light capture protein per leaf area increased with lower irradiance (Fig. 3b-v, X% per Y irradiance; Fig 3blah stat).
 Differences in irradiance arose from three sources (detail in Methods).
 Some sites received more year-round sunlight than others.
 Individual shoots were in more or less shaded positions, estimated by fish-eye canopy photographs plus software.
 Along the length of each shoot, older leaves tended to be more shaded.
 Light-independent reaction protein per leaf area did not change systematically with irradiance, and consequently light capture contributed a larger fraction and light-independent reactions a smaller fraction of protein at lower irradiance (Fig, %, stat).
-A higher ratio of light-capture to carboxylation apparatus under lower light is what is expected under the coordination hypothesis (Chen et al., 2009; U. Niinemets & Tenhunen, 1997) (Niinemets 2007) (Farquhar et al. 1980).
+A higher ratio of light-capture to carboxylation apparatus under lower light is what is expected under the coordination hypothesis (Chen et al., 2009; U. Niinemets & Tenhunen, 1997).

 Light-independent reaction proteins per leaf area increased towards drier sites (Fig x stat %).
 This was expected on the basis that species operating in drier atmospheres typically draw down leaf-internal CO2 more strongly, and this offsets what would otherwise be an increase in water expenditure via the stomata for a given rate of CO2 assimilation.
-This “least-cost” interpretation of how nitrogen and water are combined as inputs to the photosynthetic process (I J Wright, Reich, & Westoby, 2001)(Wright et al. 2001a,b, Scalon & Wright 2017) has previously been supported via measurements of leaf-internal CO2 and of leaf total nitrogen (refs), but not by measurement of the specific proteins involved.
+This “least-cost” interpretation of how nitrogen and water are combined as inputs to the photosynthetic process (I J Wright, Reich, & Westoby, 2001) has previously been supported via measurements of leaf-internal CO2 and of leaf total nitrogen (refs), but not by measurement of the specific proteins involved.

 Increasing light independent reaction protein per area mainly took the form of increasing leaf mass per area (Fig. 3c-i), in other words there tended to be more mesophyll tissue under each unit of leaf area.
 Correspondingly, light independent reaction cycle proteins did not increase as a fraction of total protein (Fig 3b-iii).
 This contrasts with the outcome in relation to irradiance, where the ratio of light independent reaction to light capture adjusted, as expected from the coordination hypothesis.